omaraelhawary/memberpress-bulk-invoice-generator/BUILD.md

 ## Release Process

 When creating a release:
-1. Run `npm run build` to generate minified files
+1. Run `npm run build` to generate minified files and create release ZIP
-2. Zip the plugin folder (excluding development files like `node_modules/`, `package.json`, etc.)
+2. The build script automatically creates a ZIP file in the `release/` folder
-3. The release package will include both development and minified files
+3. The release package excludes:
+   - Development files (`node_modules/`, `package.json`, `webpack.config.js`, etc.)
+   - Screenshots directory (included in GitHub but excluded from ZIP)
+   - Build artifacts and temporary files
+4. Upload the generated ZIP from `release/` folder for distribution

 ## Performance Benefits